Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 3. Working as needed in the Fabric workspace.
 4. Updating changes from workspace to reflect them back in source control.

-> Note: This sample follows a strategy where each feature branch is paired with a corresponding Fabric workspace, implementing a one-workspace-per-branch approach.
+> Note 1: This sample follows a strategy where each feature branch is paired with a corresponding Fabric workspace, implementing a one-workspace-per-branch approach.

+> Note 2: This example includes a set of Fabric items to demonstrate the functionality of the solution.
+You are welcome to substitute these with your own items.
+In doing so, we advise maintaining identifiers such as workspaceIds and LakehouseIds as parameters for Notebooks and Data Pipelines.
+Failure to do this may result in the script being unable to push your item definitions if they reference item ids that have been removed.